-Working systematically to prevent injuries and work-related illness through a robust HSE management system in compliance with ISO 45001, regional laws and regulations.

-- HSE risk management processes are implemented to identify and mitigate risks for major accidents, personal injuries, and work-related illness. - Conditions under which work is performed, including physical, environmental, and other factors are managed and maintained during all phases of product or service design, development, operation and end-product, and evaluated through inspections and working environment surveys in operations. - HSE is a line management responsibility, and we engage with our employees and third-party personnel through intranet, meetings, QHSE training and drills, proactive reporting and thorough incident reporting and assessments.
-All locations have safety delegates and QHSE representatives. - Measuring, monitoring and reporting are performed to ensure negative trends are identified and actioned.
-Safety delegates are the human element to secure anecdotal reporting is provided and followed up. - Our employees have health and life insurances at all locations to ensure that any unforeseen injury can be remediated and does not add an undue burden. - The company promotes mental health through global webinars and workshops as well as through e-learning programs. - Implementation of a global policy "Bullying, Harassment and Discrimination" to ensure clear guidance on how to report negative attention, and to clarify expectations, roles, and responsibilities.
+- Working systematically to prevent injuries and work-related illness through a robust HSE management system in compliance with ISO 45001, regional laws and regulations. - HSE risk management processes are implemented to identify and mitigate risks for major accidents, personal injuries, and work-related illness. - Conditions under which work is performed, including physical, environmental, and other factors are managed and maintained, and evaluated through inspections and working environment surveys. - HSE is a line management responsibility, and we engage with our employees and third-party personnel through intranet, meetings, QHSE training and drills, proactive reporting and thorough incident reporting and assessments.
+All onshore and offshore locations have safety delegates and QHSE representatives. - Measuring, monitoring and reporting are performed to ensure negative trends are identified and actioned.
+Safety delegates are the human element to secure anecdotal reporting is provided and followed up. - Our employees have health and life insurances to ensure that any unforeseen injury can be remediated and does not add an undue burden. - The Group promotes mental health through global webinars and workshops as well as through e-learning programs. - The Bullying, Harassment and Discrimination policy sets expectations, explains roles and responsibilities and provides guidance on how to report negative attention.
 These actions all contribute to a continuous focus on safety, health and well-being, resulting in reduced illness related absence, and a positive and healthy workplace.

-The Group acknowledges the advantage of having major administrative and operational presence in countries with strong human rights legislation.
-There has not been any identified actual negative impact on human rights in our own workforce in 2023.
+The Group acknowledges the advantage of having sufficient administrative and operational presence in countries with strong human rights legislation.
+There has not been any identified actual negative impact on human rights in our own workforce in 2024.
+Within supply chain The Group expects all suppliers, including contractors, subcontractors and agents, and business partners to share our commitment to human rights, implement it in their own value chain and report any situation in which human right infringements are suspected.
+By signing the Supplier Code of Conduct, our suppliers confirm this commitment, and this is a prerequisite for becoming an approved supplier for the Group.
+By agreeing to abide by our Supplier Code of Conduct the supplier agrees to: - Maintain the highest standards of integrity in all business transactions worldwide - Actively support and respect the United Nations Universal Declaration of Human Rights - Maintain the freedom of association and the right to collective bargaining